A framework for the local information dynamics of distributed computation in complex systems: Information Modification

-Here, we have introduced the local separable information to quantify information modification at each spatiotemporal point in a complex system.
-Information modification events occur where the separable information is negative, indicating that separate or independent inspection of the causal information sources (in the context of the destination's past) is misleading because of non-trivial interaction between these sources.
-The local separable information was demonstrated to provide the first quantitative evidence that particle collisions in CAs are the dominant information modification events therein.
-The measure is capable of identifying events involving both creation and destruction, and interestingly the location of an information modification event often appears delayed perhaps due to a time-lag in information processing.
+Here, we have reviewed the local separable information, which attempts to quantify information modification at each spatiotemporal point in a complex system.
+The separable information suggests that information modification events occur where the separable information is negative, indicating that separate or independent inspection of the causal information sources (in the context of the destination's past) is misleading because of non-trivial interaction between these sources.
+The local separable information was demonstrated to provide the first quantitative evidence that \textbf{particle collisions in CAs are the dominant information modification events} therein, and is capable of identifying events involving both creation and destruction.

+With that said however, it has been shown that the separable information double-counts parts of the information in the next state of the destination \cite{fleck11a}.
+This is clear, and so it is a heuristic more than a measure.
+Efforts to properly quantitatively define information modification, by combining information dynamics with the partial information decomposition approach \cite{will10a} to properly measure synergies between information storage and transfer, are ongoing and described in \cite{liz13b}.
+While the separable information is not a proper information-theoretic measure, it remains the only technique which has uniquely filtered particle collision events.